NOTE: Updated in November 2013.

 Part 3 Example Application

-You can download the part 3 example project, which is an archived Eclipse web project (uses Maven).
+You can download the part 3 example project, which is an archived Maven project.
 This example is based on the example project built in the tutorial parts 1 and 2.
 Be sure you read parts 1 and 2 of the tutorial (links at the bottom of this page) and that you've successfully configured the Derby database (see part 1).

 In part 3's example project, I reconfigured the web folders into a secure folder (secure/index.jsp) and an admin folder (admin/index.jsp and admin/users.jsp).
 Users who are logged in and have a role of user can access the JSPs in the secure folder, but cannot access the JSPs in the admin folder.
 Only users logged in and have a role of admin can view the pages in the admin folder.

-You can also use the Maven jetty plugin (see reference below for how to install Maven if you've don't already have Maven) to run the web application if you're not using Eclipse and Tomcat.
-Just open a command window and navigate to where you unzipped the rolesecurity_mvn.zip download.
+You can use the Maven Tomcat plugin (see reference below for how to install Maven if you've don't already have Maven) to run the web application.
+Just open a command window and navigate to where you unzipped the rolesecurity.zip download.
 Make sure you're in the rolesecurity directory.
-Then do the following (in this example I unzipped rolesecurity_mvn.zip to c:\jsecurity_examples):
+Then do the following:

-Once you see [INFO] Started Jetty Server in the command window, open your web browser and go to this URL: http://localhost:8080/rolesecurity/ .
+Once you see [INFO] Started Servlet Engine in the command window, open your web browser and go to this URL: http://localhost:8080/rolesecurity/ .
 You should see the contents of the index.jsp.
-To stop the Jetty server type control-c in the command window.
+To stop the Tomcat server type control-c in the command window.

 Since this web application has security based on user roles you should NOT be able to open the web pages that are in the admin folder (admin/index.jsp and admin/users.jsp) without first logging in as user firstname.lastname@example.org and bruce (password).
 If you log in using user email@example.com and sue (password), you can only view the pages in the secure folder.